 Canadians are experiencing more high temperatures, wildfires, droughts, floods and other extreme weather events.
 Burning massive volumes of fossil fuels has changed the climate.
 Climate scientists are urging us to stop building new fossil fuel infrastructure and to rapidly reduce our fossil fuel use.

+However our societies and economies are largely powered by fossil fuels.
 In Canada and many other countries, renewable energy use is increasing while fossil energy use has plateaued or is also increasing – fossil fuel extraction continues, more power is added to electrical grids, and carbon emissions are barely changing overall.

 How can we talk about “energy transitions” when the structures and relations of power shaping energy generation remain the same?
 The federal government wants Canada to be an “Energy Superpower” – what about climate action?

 The media – corporate, independent, alternative and social media – feature competing discourses about energy transitions.
+The CEDAR project studies, questions and challenges corporate claims about energy transitions and supports alternative voices and perspectives.

 At the other end of the spectrum, counter discourses challenge the industry hype and promote energy conservation, reductions in aggregate energy use, decentralized and community-based renewable energy generation, autonomy and control over energy access, and ending social and environmental injustices related to energy production and consumption.